nilsys/Coursemaker.org/content/posts/sell-online-courses-guide-tips.md

 > Pricing is part of your product

-You should consider your business model carefully - are you offering a one-time purchase model or going for a membership site?
+You should consider your business model carefully, especially for a new course - are you offering a one-time purchase model or going for a membership site?
 This can have significant pricing implications.
 When setting your price, you are also sending a signal.
 A low price indicates that what you are selling is of low value.
 Excessive discounts can make potential students suspicious and alienate existing students.
 Act accordingly.